princeton-ddss/tigerflow/docs/mkdocs/guides/task.md

 - `input_file` is a path to the input file to be processed
 - `output_file` is a path to the output file to be generated

-With `Upper.cli()`, this module becomes a runnable CLI application and we can check its details by running:
+With `HelloWorld.cli()`, this module becomes a runnable CLI application and we can check its details by running:

 === "Command"

     ```bash
-    python upper.py --help
+    python hello.py --help
     ```

 === "Output"

     ```console
-    Usage: test.py [OPTIONS]
+    Usage: hello.py [OPTIONS]

     Run the task as a CLI application